-The Woodlands Tai Chi (2009) is a completely voluntary community of seniors and residents of Montgomery County.
+The Woodlands Tai Chi (2009) is a completely voluntary community of seniors and residents of Montgomery and Harris Counties.
 It is open to those who are interested in the exercise of mental and physical health.

-Presently, our numbers have grown to 65 players on our active roster.
-Our goal is to offer seniors and residents of Montgomery County a productive and safe activity to help improve their bodies and minds.
+Presently, our numbers have grown to 82 players (2022) on our active roster.
+Our goal is to offer seniors and residents a productive and safe activity to help improve their bodies and minds.

 Group Director Instructor